 - It does not mean discrepancies are not present – only that the accountant is not aware of it after conducting their review.

-- Negative assurance often occurs when an auditor reviews another auditor’s work completed for a company or reviews financial statements that will be used as part of an upcoming securities issuance.
+- Negative assurance is used when an auditor reviews another auditor’s work completed for a company or reviews financial statements that will be used as part of an upcoming securities issuance.

 When Does Negative Assurance Occur?